NixOS/nixos-weekly/content/2017/03-better-late-then-never.rst

 Editor's corner
 ===============

-As you also probably noticed, this newsletter is coming with a 2 days delay.
+As you also probably noticed, this newsletter is coming out 2 days late.
 I am trying to get it out in time, but life happens also.
-I you would like to help release weekly newletter please `contact me`_.
+If you would like to help release weekly newletter please `contact me`_.

 .. _`contact me`: https://twitter.com/garbas